Files

 - Final Schema Mapping (bookmark “CIM XML & Schema Mapping”)

-- This bookmark normalizes all the Esri UN features into the CIM XML classes and does the schema mapping.
-‘Intelligent’ CIM mRIDs are created - see note below).
+- This bookmark normalizes all Esri UN features into CIM XML classes and performs schema mapping.
+‘Intelligent’ CIM mRIDs are created - see note below.

-- Coordinate System, Locations, Position Points are all in on bookmark: “Location”
+- Coordinate System, Locations, Position Points are all in one bookmark: “Location”

-- Special Cases & Supplementary Data: i.e. asset management is added for Transformer Info classes from a secondary data source (simulated in this workspace as an Excel spreadsheet).
-Usually, this would be read form an asset management database - "Asset Database" bookmark
+- Special Cases & Supplementary Data: i.e., asset management is added for Transformer Info classes from a secondary data source (simulated in this workspace as an Excel spreadsheet).
+Usually, this would be read from an asset management database - "Asset Database" bookmark

-- Topology: topology comes from the UN connectivity classes which are used to create the CIM Terminals and ConnectivityNodes using the from / to connectivity - bookmark “Terminal & ConnectivityNode”.
+- Topology: topology is based on the UN connectivity classes, which are used to create CIM Terminals and ConnectivityNodes using the from/to connectivity - bookmark “Terminal & ConnectivityNode”.

 - Boundary Classes: CIM XML supports boundary classes where different datasets can be joined into a model.
 In this example, the Feeder Breaker is in a separate CIM XML file (transmission) so a boundary node must be included to link to the Breaker ("Boundary Classes" bookmark).